xx00a/Group6/use_cases/use_case_country_report.md

 # Use Case: Produce a Country Report

 ## CHARACTERISTIC INFORMATION

 ### Goal in Context

-As a ***administrator***, I want to produce a *Country Report* that is organised by various parameters, including population, region, and name, for analysis so that I can provide further analysis as required by my organisation.
+As an *Administrator*, I want to produce a *Country Report* that is organised by various parameters, including population, region, and name, for analysis so that I can provide further analysis as required by the World Health Organisation.

 ### Scope